DualBrain/gw-basic/IsBasicBest.md

 So no one language is really a fit-all solution, you'll need to use one for beginners and another for more advanced students.
 I personally think Basic is fantastic for beginners, and some of the dialects have lots of documentation and books for beginners.

-Gwbasic unfortunately doesn't have much available for it.
+GW-basic unfortunately doesn't have much available for it.
 The reference manual is fortunately available online, and a few people have posted some code (such as Neil and myself).
-Its successor qbasic has much more information available, and even still has a thriving coding community.
+Its successor Qbasic has much more information available, and even still has a thriving coding community.

 #### [Pete](http://web.archive.org/web/20161121073734/http://testdome.com/) comments

 We started with Pascal in my high-school (around 1998). this gave us a good introduction to programming.

-However, these days I would recommend new programmers to start with some of those modern languages as mr Sparcie mentioned
+However, these days I would recommend new programmers to start with some of those modern languages as Mr. Sparcie mentioned

 #### Jaime (Caracas, Venezuela) comments